BruceDong/Big-Data-Competition-2016/README.md

 # Big-Data-Competition-2016
-NOTE: The purpose of the repository is to share codes with members (NOT FOR OTHER PERSONS) in the team.
+NOTICE: The purpose of the repository is to share codes with members (NOT FOR OTHER PERSONS) in the team.